 GeneratePress comes with excellent support via a support forum.
 The complete support forum is public which means it’s indexed in Google and most of the time comes as first result for specific GeneratePress problem searches.

 One good thing about the forum is Tom himself answers a lot of queries.
 The support is not only limited to GeneratePress issues, they also provide some customization support in case you are not able to figure it out.
-Though their documentation provides some basic customization guides already.
+Though their documentation provides some handy customization guides already.

 Why Should You Avoid GeneratePress?